 If you are waiting for your CAS, please do not chase us if you made a request for your CAS less than four weeks ago unless you are in the UK and your current immigration permission is expiring within the next two weeks.

 If you are overseas and are waiting for your CAS, we apologise for the wait and would ask that you do not chase us as this causes further delays, we appreciate that you are anxious, but we are processing CAS requests as fast as we can and will contact you if we need more information.
 You will receive an email as soon as your CAS is issued, and it will be available to view on your myEssex student portal.
-You should not make arrangements to travel until you have been issued with a Student visa by the UKVI.
+You should not make arrangements to travel until you have been issued with a Student visa by the UKVI and the start date for your Student visa is valid.

 If your CAS has been issued by International Services and it needs amending, contact us before you make your Student route application.

-Once you have received your CAS and made sure it is correct, you will be able to make your application for Student immigration permission the day after it is issued.
-Before you do please read our Student route application page to ensure you are able to meet all the requirements.
+Once you have received your CAS and made sure it is correct, you should be able to make your application for your Student visa.
+However before you apply please read our Student route application page to ensure you are able to meet all the requirements and have the required documentation.

-You will have told us where you were going to be applying from, inside the UK or overseas, if you change your mind it is important you contact us first as the information on your CAS may need amending and further checks may need to be made to ensure you are eligible.
+You will have told us on your CAS request form where you were going to be applying from, within the UK or from overseas.
+If you change your mind it is important you contact us first as the information on your CAS will need amending and further checks may need to be made to ensure you are eligible.

-If you are applying inside the UK, make sure you told us this when you requested your CAS and check you are eligible to do so by reading the UKCISA guidance ‘Can you apply in the UK?'.
-We highly recommend you apply with assistance from SUAdvice.
+If you are applying from within the UK, make sure you told us this when you requested your CAS and have checked that you are eligible to do so by reading the UKCISA guidance ‘Can you apply in the UK?'.
+We highly recommend you apply with the assistance of SUAdvice.